narendra4u/EatAsALocal/README.txt

-Design Project
+Part of Master's final Design Project

 Source in Dist folder.
 Uses Node and Gulp for automating the project.
-Still in Progress.
-Work being done on Front End.
+This is only front-end with some JavaScript.

+The live version can be accessed here https://eatasalocal-e6998.web.app/